FahimSaki/Flutter-MVVM-mod/README.md

 ## 🚀 Getting Started

-To get started with this project, clone the repository and switch to your desired branch.
+To get started with this project, clone the repository.

 ## 📁 Project Structure